SupavitW/crypto-stock_price_api/readme.md

 5) Start the app in your terminal: `npm run start`

 ## Limitation :warning:
-- Finnhub allows free API calls up to 60 calls per minute
-- CoinGecko allows free API calls up to 30 calls per minute
+- CoinGecko has a rate limit of 5 to 15 calls per minute
 - yfinance does not have strict calls limitation, but very frequent duplicate requests might result in the temporary ban.
 However, the app implemented caching to prevent this.